DanMcGann/loam/README.md

 Note: The CMake target `python-install` uses `pip` under the hood, this means that you can specifically install `loam` within conda or similar environments.

+### Tests
+To run the unit tests:
+* Clone this repository
+  * `git clone git@github.com:DanMcGann/loam.git`
+* Build the code
+  * `cd loam && mkdir build && cd build`
+  * `cmake .. -DLOAM_BUILD_TESTS=TRUE`
+  * `make`
+* Run the Tests
+  * `make test`

 ## Quirks
 * We need ceres 2.2.0 to make use of manifolds so we access it via fetch content.
 This causes a cmake name collision of `uninstall` with nanoflann.
-Since neigher prefix their target names.
+Since neither prefix their target names.
 Thankfully ceres provides an option `PROVIDE_UNINSTALL_TARGET` (also not prefixed :/) to resolve this collision.
 Additionally, since ceres is built locally, we will never need to install OR uninstall it, so loosing this target is a-okay.

 # Issues
 If you run into issues or find bugs in the code please fill out a issue on Github!
 If you are reporting a bug please provide a unit test that demonstrates the bug in question!